Visible To Believers

 - In Higurashi, there is a deity called Oyashiro-sama that people believe in.
 They think a lot of things about it that simply aren't true.
 For instance, they call Oyashiro a guy, only the REAL oyashiro is....a FEMALE.
 Not only that, some people, like Takano, believe Oyashiro-sama approved of the horrible deeds that the villagers committed in the past.
 In reality, Takano is the true monster, while Oyashiro-sama is nothing more than an innocent girl goddess who wishes for peace for her friends.
 However, the for the majority of the series, Hanyuu is there, but invisible to everyone except for Rika and people who are at a high enough level on the Hinamizawa Syndrome.

 - The banquet in Hook.
 Everyone starts gorging themselves around Peter, and he can't understand it.
 When they tell him to simply imagine the food, it finally appears.
 No, actually, judging by everyone's surprise after it happens, his imagination overrides theirs.

-- The title character in Drop Dead Fred is an Imaginary Friend who was sealed in a Jack-In-The-Box for many years, until his imaginator(?) accidentally releaeses him.
-Presumably if he hadn't been sealed up he'd've been out in the world even if he had no longer been believed in.
+- The title character in Drop Dead Fred is an Imaginary Friend who was sealed in a Jack-In-The-Box for many years, until his creator accidentally releases him.
+Presumably if he hadn't been sealed up he'd have been out in the world even if he had no longer been believed in.

 - The short story "Faith" by Sherwood Smith revolves around this.